-To probe the connection between microscopic dynamics and transport, we examined the inverse relaxation times, $1/\tau_{\alpha, \mathrm{C}}$ and $1/\tau_{\chi_{4, \rm{C}}}$, as a function of inverse temperature $1/T$ [Fig.~\ref{fig:fig4}\textit{D}] (see the Materials and Methods for the definition of these time scales).
-Both quantities exhibit nearly Arrhenius behavior at high temperatures, but deviate sharply near $T_f$, indicating the onset of heterogeneous dynamics consistent with the MSD, $F_{s, \rm{C}}(q,t)$, and $\chi_{4, \rm{C}}(t)$ results.
-In the Arrhenius regime, relaxation is governed by an approximately fixed activation barrier $E_a$, such that the characteristic relaxation time or diffusivity follows an Arrhenius law.
+To probe the connection between microscopic dynamics and transport, we examined the inverse relaxation times, $1/\tau_{\alpha, \mathrm{C}}$ and $1/\tau_{\chi_{4, \rm{C}}}$, as a function of inverse temperature $1/T$ (Fig.~\ref{fig:fig4}\textit{D}) (see ``Materials and Methods'' for the definition of these time scales).
+Both quantities exhibit nearly Arrhenius behavior at high temperatures, but deviate sharply near $T_\mathrm{f}$, indicating the onset of heterogeneous dynamics consistent with the MSD, $F_{\mathrm{s}, \rm{C}}(q,t)$, and $\chi_{4, \rm{C}}(t)$ results.
+In the Arrhenius regime, relaxation is governed by an approximately fixed activation barrier $E_a$, such that the characteristic relaxation time or diffusivity follows a single Arrhenius slope.
 This implies that particles cross comparable energy barriers irrespective of the instantaneous configuration of their neighbors, a hallmark of weakly correlated dynamics typical of normal liquids or dilute systems.
-However, near the sublattice melting transition, particle motion becomes increasingly cooperative.
-The system develops pronounced dynamical heterogeneity, where regions of mobile and immobile particles coexist, and structural relaxation requires collective rearrangements rather than isolated hopping events.
-As a result, the effective activation energy for relaxation, $E_\mathrm{eff}(T)$, becomes temperature-dependent and generally increases upon cooling because larger clusters of particles must move collectively.
-This leads to a super-Arrhenius temperature dependence, $\tau_{\alpha, \mathrm{C}} \propto \exp\!\left[E_\mathrm{eff}(T) / k_\mathrm{B} T\right]$, where $E_\mathrm{eff}(T)$ increases as $T$ decreases.
-The deviation from a linear behavior in an Arrhenius plot of inverse $\tau_{\alpha, \mathrm{C}}$ versus $1/T$ therefore reflects the onset of collective dynamics.
+However, near the sublattice melting transition, particle motion becomes increasingly cooperative and dynamically heterogeneous, with mobile and immobile regions coexisting in space and time.
+Structural relaxation therefore involves correlated rearrangements rather than isolated hopping events, leading to deviations from simple Arrhenius behavior in the relaxation dynamics.
 By contrast, purely local, single-particle hopping dynamics~\cite{KawasakiSciAdv2017} would preserve a nearly constant activation barrier and thus Arrhenius behavior even near the transition.
-Accordingly, the emergence of correlated motion naturally implies a breakdown of the Stokes-Einstein (SE) relation.
+Accordingly, the emergence of correlated motion naturally implies a breakdown of the Stokes--Einstein (SE) relation.